This Sony a7ii review covers the specs, cost, len options, pros and cons. Find out why this camera is perfect for travel

-As a professional photographer, I’ve been using the Sony a7II mirrorless digital camera for the past five months, I have fallen in love with this camera for travel photography.
+As a professional photographer, I’ve been using the Sony a7II mirrorless digital camera for the past three years, I have fallen in love with this camera for travel photography.
 It’s lightweight, compact, user-friendly, and it takes exceptional images.
 While the Sony a7II camera may not be perfect for everyone, it has all of the features I look for in a travel camera and many features that I didn’t even know I needed!

-I’ve been a Canon girl for over 15 years and switching ALL of my travel photography equipment was not something I took lightly.
-But, after a few months of using my Sony a7II, I have since sold my Canon 5D Mark II and all of my beloved “L” lenses.
+Previously, I had been a Canon girl for over 15 years and switching ALL of my travel photography equipment was not something I took lightly.
+But, after a few months of using my Sony a7II, I immediately sold my Canon 5D Mark II and all of my beloved “L” lenses.
 Here are the reasons I would recommend the Sony a7II Alpha camera to anybody looking for the best camera for travel photography.

 Sony Alpha a7II Review: The Perfect Camera for Travel Photography